 Australia’s seasons are the opposite of the Northern Hemisphere – summer starts in December, autumn in March, winter in June and spring in September.
 Due to its size, geographical location and the lack of extensive high mountain ranges Australia has a wide range of climates but generally no extremes.
 The average temperature ranges from 23-26°C above the Tropic of Capricorn with the southern areas more temperate although subject to variations.

 This and the fact that Australia is the driest continent on earth make our land a great all-year destination.
-In fact during our winter you can ski in the southern states one day and be diving at the Great Barrier Reef in Queensland the next.
+In fact during our winter you can ski in the southern states one day and be diving in the Great Barrier Reef in Queensland the next.

 English is Australia’s official language – though there is an Australian accent.
 The people in Australia are very friendly and helpful.

-Since 1945, the country’s original Anglo-Irish population base has been enriched by successive waves of immigrants including immigrants from Europe, Vietnam, China and India who added their own cuisine to the Australian diet.
+Since 1945, the country’s original Anglo-Irish population base has been enriched by successive waves of immigrants including immigrants from Europe, Vietnam, China, and India who added their own cuisine to the Australian diet.

-Given its climate, fresh produce and diverse ethnic roots, it is no surprise that the sunny, spicy flavours of the Mediterranean and Southeast Asia permeate our menus.
+Given its climate, fresh produce, and diverse ethnic roots, it is no surprise that the sunny, spicy flavours of the Mediterranean and Southeast Asia permeate our menus.

 Australia has a superb range of seafood – prawns (shrimp), lobsters, octopus, oyster, and mud crabs.
 A huge variety of fresh fish is on offer complimented by vegetables and salad, all grown locally.